DavidSchanzer/Sql-Server-DBA-Toolbox/README.md

 [*Back to top*](#header1)

 ### Constraints
+- Create indexes on all foreign keys
 - DBCC CHECKCONSTRAINTS
+- Drop and re-create all foreign key constraints in SQL Server
+- Find all non-indexed foreign keys
 - Find check constraints that are not trusted
 - Find foreign keys that are not trusted
 - List foreign keys and check constraints that are not trusted